networknt/light-doc/content/tutorial/hybrid/codegen-web-portal.md

 ```

-### Start server with dependencies in pom.xml
+### Start server with service dependencies in pom.xml

-By default, hybrid-query project pom.xml include all the dependencies for light-codegen jar
+By default, hybrid-query project pom.xml include all the dependencies for codegen-web.
+The
-files.
-The following block can be found in pom.xml file.
+following block can be found in pom.xml file.

 ```
         <!-- light-codegen dependencies can be removed and put the jar file into service folder. -->